matchmore/unity-sdk/README.md

 ```

-##Licence
+## TLS 1.1 and 1.2

+We have moved to support newer cyphers as Apple stopped support most of TLS 1.0 cyphers.
+Some version of Unity might not support this but here is a trick which might make it work.

+1. Set Scripting Runtime Version to *.NET 4.x Equivalent*
+If this didn't work
+2. Unzip the SystemSecurity.zip into a folder called *plugins* which can exist anywhere in the solution.

+## Licence

-`Alps Unity SDK` is available under the MIT license.
+`Matchmore Unity SDK` is available under the MIT license.
 See the LICENSE file for more info.